frutiger/concorde/README.md

 `concorde` has a lightweight dependency footprint: its immediate dependencies are the `cryptography` and `requests` libraries.  `concorde` also completely defers authenticating authorization challenges to external programs.
-This allows it to not require any knowledge of how the authentication is to proceed and thus does not require any special privileges to run.
+This allows it to run without requiring any special privileges.

+`concorde` does not allow flexibility in choice of the signature algorithms used for account keys nor domain keys.
+It also prefers PEM format for persisting these to disk.
+This is intended to reduce the possibility of using poor algorithm choices.

 ## Shaman